tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-redshift"></a>Redshift
 Fully managed, petabyte-scale data warehouse service in the cloud that makes it simple and cost-effective to analyze data.

+### <a id="glossary-outposts"></a>AWS Outposts
+Hybrid cloud solution that brings native AWS services, infrastructure, and operating models to virtually any on-premises data center.
+Provides fully managed server racks for ultra-low latency and local data processing.

 ### <a id="glossary-s3"></a>S3 - Simple Storage Service
 Object storage service that offers industry-leading scalability, data availability, security, and performance for storing and retrieving any amount of data.

+### <a id="glossary-s3-transfer-acceleration"></a>S3 Transfer Acceleration
+Feature that speeds up uploads to S3 buckets by routing traffic through CloudFront edge locations and AWS's backbone network.
+Provides faster data transfer, especially for large files and distant locations.

 ### <a id="glossary-srr"></a>SRR - Same Region Replication
 S3 feature that automatically replicates objects within the same AWS region for compliance, data protection, and workflow optimization.